 \subsection{Medium-scale instance analysis}

-We now turn to medium-scale instances with $n \leq 500$ vehicles.
-These experiments were conducted in larger urban areas (Prague and Košice, radius up to 0.5--1 km) characterized by higher vehicle densities and more complex routing interactions.\footnote{We set the total number of vehicles $n = 5000$, from which we extracted dense clusters of $m \leq 500$ vehicles using Leiden clustering algorithm.} In this scenario, we replaced the QA QPU solver with QAHS, and benchmarked its performance against Gurobi, SA, and Tabu.
+We now consider medium-scale instances containing up to $500$ vehicles.
+These experiments were conducted in larger urban areas (the city centers of Prague and Košice with a radius up to 1–3 km), characterized by higher vehicle densities and more complex routing interactions.
+To obtain such dense interaction patterns, we first simulated $n = 5{,}000$ vehicles in each area and then applied the Leiden clustering algorithm to extract compact congestion clusters of size $m \leq 500$, since directly simulating only 500 vehicles over the same region did not produce sufficiently rich congestion structures.
+In this scenario, we replaced the QPU solver with QAHS and benchmarked its performance against Gurobi, SA, and Tabu.

-As shown in Fig.~\ref{fig:medium_energy_plot}, Gurobi consistently produced the best objective values across all tested sizes.
-QAHS closely followed, with its relative energy gap increasing gradually—from under 0.1\% at $n=100$ to approximately 0.6\% at $n=500$, and produced feasible solution in 100\% cases.
-SA and Tabu, despite scaling to larger $n$, failed to yield competitive objective values.
-Both heuristics showed a growing divergence from the optimal trajectory as problem size increased, hence will be excluded from further evaluations in the large-scale instance analysis.
+As shown in Figure~\ref{fig:medium_energy_plot}, Gurobi consistently achieved the best objective values across all tested instance sizes.
+QAHS closely followed, with the average relative energy gap increasing gradually from below 0.1\% at $n=100$ to approximately 0.6\% at $n=500$, while producing feasible solutions in 100\% of cases.
+Although SA and Tabu scaled to larger values of $n$, neither produced competitive objective values.
+Their deviation from best objective values increased with problem size, and they are therefore excluded from the subsequent large-scale analysis.

-Regarding the solver runtime, Gurobi remained the fastest solver up to $n \approx 300$, with execution times ranging from milliseconds to a few seconds, depending on problem density and presolve strength.
-QAHS, on the other hand, exhibited a stable runtime of approximately 3 seconds across all instances.
-This constant-time behavior aligns with existing documentation\cite{Chitty2024} and will be futher dicsussed in Section~\ref{sec:large}.
-Tabu and SA showed significantly longer runtimes, especially at higher $n$, with Tabu exceeding 200 seconds per instance in the worst cases.
-Their growing computational cost, combined with declining solution quality, further supports their exclusion from subsequent experiments.
+Regarding solver runtime, Gurobi remained the fastest solver up to $n \approx 300$, with execution times ranging from milliseconds to a few seconds, depending on problem size and density.
+QAHS, on the other hand, exhibited a stable runtime of approximately 3 seconds across all instances, which is consistent with the design of D-Wave's hybrid service that enforces a problem-size-dependent minimum time limit and often leads to effectively constant wall-clock times\cite{dwave-hybrid-limit}.
+This constant-time behavior aligns with existing empirical findings for hybrid solvers on quadratic optimization tasks~\cite{Chitty2024} and will be further discussed in Section~\ref{sec:large}.
+Tabu and SA showed significantly longer runtimes, especially at higher $n$, with Tabu exceeding 200 seconds per instance in the worst cases; their growing computational cost, combined with declining solution quality, further supports their exclusion from subsequent experiments.